Frequently Asked Questions

 My child has a medical condition – how will they be looked after?

 Our primary duty is to care for your child in all aspects of their life, including their health.
-Our Special Needs Coordinator (Mrs Tighe) and the Early Years team (led by Mrs Clarke) will liaise with you to put together a care plan for your child and will administer any prescribed medication as directed by yourself and your child’s doctor.
+Our Special Needs Coordinator (Mrs Brownlie), the Early Years Team and Mrs Jerram will liaise with you to put together an Individual Healthcare Plan plan for your child and any prescribed medication will be administered as directed by yourself and your child’s doctor.

 How do they choose lunches?

-We are fortunate to have an on site cook, Mrs Coulter, who is able to offer two hot dinner choices daily (one featuring meat and the other vegetarian) as well as a cold lunch option (sandwiches/rolls).
+We are fortunate to have an on site cook, Mrs Coulter, who is able to offer two hot dinner choices daily (one featuring meat and the other vegetarian).
 We also have vegetables and bread available on the tables during the lunch hour.
 We also welcome home packed lunches if you would prefer to send one in.
-The lunch choices are sent home to each child every term, with a reminder of the upcoming lunches on our fortnightly newsletter.
+The lunch choices can be found at HC3S Catering.
 You are welcome to discuss these choices with your child prior to them coming into school, where they will move their name onto a picture of their lunch choice, with support from their teacher.
+If your child requires a special diet menu then an application can be made at HC3S Catering Special Diets .

 What if they forget their water bottle?